Climate change – global policy and cooperation

 Climate change affects men and women in different ways

-Climate change has adverse impacts, among others, on the food security of households, which in developing countries is largely the responsibility of women.
+Climate change has adverse impacts on the food security of households, which in developing countries is largely the responsibility of women.

 Women have diverse everyday experience of how best to adapt to climate change and how it can be curbed most effectively.
 However, women’s possibilities to influence decision-making are often weak.

-Finland uses a variety of channels to provide this support, including funds established under the UNFCCC, bilateral development cooperation projects or NGO projects.
+Finland uses a variety of channels to provide this support, including funds established under the UNFCCC, the Global Environment Facility (GEF), the Green Climate Fund (GCF), bilateral development cooperation projects and NGO projects.
 The climate perspective is also taken into account in Finnfund’s financing.

 Examples of Finland’s support for the climate measures of developing countries:

-- We support developing countries’ adaptation through meteorology projects carried out by the Finnish Meteorological Institute (FMI).
-These projects focus on the development of developing countries’ own meteorological services.
+Developing countries’ adaptation is supported through meteorology projects carried out by the Finnish Meteorological Institute (FMI).
+They focus on the development of developing countries’ own meteorological services.